 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

-Rather than share “100 fun tradition ideas” or something, I’ve decided to just share the ones my big kids actually love and care about.
+Rather than share “100 fun tradition ideas” or some giant overwhelming list, I’ve decided to just share the ones my big kids actually love and care about.
+These are the traditions that have STUCK in our house – the ones the kids ask about every single year, the ones they’d be devastated if we skipped.

-When they were all really little, I did this simple toddler advent activities calendar which has tons of ideas for super simple free & cute toddler stuff at home.
+When they were all really little, I did this simple toddler advent activities calendar which has tons of ideas for super simple free and cute toddler stuff at home.
+We had a blast with it when everyone was tiny!

-We’ve mostly shifted into big kid mode (even though we have a toddler again) and so the activities calendar got dropped in favor of the 8 things listed below.
+We’ve mostly shifted into big kid mode (even though we have a toddler again – life is funny that way!) and so the activities calendar got dropped in favor of the 8 things listed below.

 My kids, as of this writing, are 12 (almost), 10, 8, 6, and 2!